 Adding a relevant dependent child

-If a parent advises the Registrar of a relevant dependent child (2.4.7) that was not taken into account in their child support assessment, the Registrar can amend the assessment to recognise the cost to the parent in caring for that child.
+If a parent advises the Registrar of a relevant dependent child (2.4.7) that was not taken into account in their child support assessment, the Registrar will amend the assessment to recognise the cost to the parent in caring for that child.
 The date the amendment takes effect will depend upon the date the Registrar became aware of the relevant dependent child (CSA Act section 73A).

 The Registrar does not need an application from a parent before a relevant dependent child can be added to the assessment.
 The Registrar can become aware of the need to add a relevant dependent in other ways, for example, from information provided by the Secretary or by a parent's authorised representative.

 If the Registrar becomes aware of the child within 28 days of that child becoming a relevant dependent child (e.g. the date the child was born, or came to live with the parent), or 90 days if the parent is a resident of a reciprocating jurisdiction (CSA Act section 73A(2)) the Registrar can amend the assessment from the date the child became a relevant dependent child (CSA Act section 73A(1)(c)).